dapr/docs/daprdocs/content/en/operations/troubleshooting/common_issues.md

 > Some organizations will re-enable the filter from time to time.
 If you repeatedly encounter app-id values missing, first check to see if the filter has been re-enabled before doing more extensive troubleshooting.

-## I can not create a pod
+## admission webhook denied the request

-If you can not create a pod as below:
+If you meet error like below:

 ```bash
 root:[dapr]$ kubectl run -i --tty --rm debug --image=busybox --restart=Never -- sh